 Congratulations for being selected as an oral presenter!

-Presentation File Guidelines:
+Presentation File Guidelines

-The file size limit for pre-meeting upload is 200MB.
+The file size limit for premeeting upload is 200MB.
 If your file exceeds the size limit, you may upload your presentation at the meeting in the Speaker Ready Room.

 The following file types may be uploaded: PDF document (*.pdf), Word document (*.doc), DOCX file (*.docx), RTF document (*.rtf), PowerPoint presentation (*.ppt), PowerPoint presentation (*.pps), PPTX file (*.pptx), or PPSX file (*.ppsx).

 Please refer to your acceptance email or the webprogram for your presentation/session date and time.
 Typically, each author has 14 minutes for his or her presentation.
-Approximately 11 minutes is set aside for the presentation followed by 3 minutes for questions and answers.
+Approximately 11 minutes are set aside for the presentation followed by 3 minutes for questions and answers.
 In some instances, presentations are 20 minutes long.
-Invited papers are usually 30-45 minutes long.
+Invited papers are usually 30–45 minutes long.
 Please check the webprogram to confirm the time allotted for your presentation.

-How will I present?
+How Will I Present?

-The standard session room set includes:
+The standard session room set includes the following:

-1 Screen of appropriate size
+One screen of appropriate size

-If you need additional equipment, please contact the AMS meetings department.
+If you need additional equipment, please contact the AMS Meetings department.
 There will be NO internet access in the meeting room.

 The podium computer will have the following software installed: Microsoft Windows 10, Microsoft PowerPoint (2016), Adobe Acrobat Reader DC, QuickTime 7.x or higher, and Adobe Flash Player 11.x or higher.

-What will I present?
+What Will I Present?

 Your presentation file should be in PDF or PPT format.
-You can upload it onto the AMS supplied laptop in one of these ways:
+You can upload it onto the AMS-supplied laptop in one of these ways:

-Bring your presentation to the meeting on a USB flash/pocket drive/CD-Rom.
+Bring your presentation to the meeting on a USB flash/pocket drive/CD-ROM.

-Tips for your Oral Presentation
+Tips for Your Oral Presentation

-Make sure everyone can read your slides - the presentation often has to be viewed from 60 or 70 feet from the screen.
+Make sure everyone can read your slides—the presentation often has to be viewed from 60 or 70 feet from the screen.